panoply/vscode-liquid/readme.md

 ### Grammar Injections

 In order to preserve vscode intellisense capabilities both the HTML and JSON languages have Liquid grammars injected into them.
-The injection will allow Liquid code to be highlighted and treated as if its syntax was a part of the language.
-When a file using a `.liquid` extension it will be associated to HTML, this is the **intended behavior** because Liquid grammars are injected into HTML grammars.
+The grammar injection will allow Liquid code to be highlighted and treated as if its syntax was a part of the language it is implemented within.
+When a file using a `.liquid` extension the **intended behavior** is to associate it to HTML as the Liquid grammars are injected into HTML grammars.

 _Changing the language to Liquid from HTML will disable HTML intellisense capabilities._